-At the start of the gathering, the leader welcomes and calls the community to attention by inviting (ringing) the bell.
+At the start of the gathering, the facilitator welcomes and calls the community to attention by inviting (ringing) the bell.
 After a brief introduction, people are asked to introduce themselves by stating their first name.

-The leader then invites the bell three times to open the first 20–25 minute round of sitting meditation.
+The facilitator then invites the bell three times to open the first 20–25 minute round of sitting meditation.
 The bell is invited once at the end of the period.
 Then, there is a walking meditation for 10-15 minutes of walking meditation (a short explanation of the walking meditation may be given if there are newcomers), followed by a second round of sitting of 20-25 minutes.

 This is followed by an opportunity to share thoughts or feelings related to practice.
 Sangha members bow before and after speaking.
 This enables the person to speak without interruption and facilitates deep listening.
 Speakers should avoid responding to individuals and should try to share only once so others have time to speak.

 Sharing is followed by announcements, and “Sharing the Merit.”
 We close by holding hands in a circle, where we offer well-being for others who are suffering.

 A small basket is placed at the door for voluntary contributions (usually two dollars) towards the rental fee for the Meetinghouse and scholarships to make sure all our members can attend our retreats.

 Mindfulness practice can be done in a secular manner, in a spiritual context, or as a complement to a religious practice.
 For many who attend, mindfulness practice is their major spiritual affiliation.
 For some, sangha supports other religious or spiritual practices.

 You do not have to be a Buddhist to enjoy and benefit from attending SnowFlower.